 Take a golf cart ride at Margaret Island

-The island is 2.5 kilometers long and bus number 26 runs through it end to end.
+The island is 2.5 kilometres long and bus number 26 runs through it end to end.
 At its widest, the island measures 500 meters.
-You can rent out a bicycle or a golf cart to ride within the Margaret island.
+You can rent out a bicycle or a golf cart to ride within Margaret island.

 Go cruising on the Danube River

-End your Budapest three day itinerary with a picturesque cruise in the river Danube.
+End your Budapest three day itinerary with a picturesque cruise on the river Danube.
 The river cruises give you an opportunity to look at the city from a different perspective.

 You can choose from a regular one-hour cruise or go for a two-hour dinner cruise.
-I went for a 1 hour cruise and it cost me only 3000 Ft i.e around $10.
-It was organized by Viator and honesty, it was damn good for this low a cost.
+I went for a 1-hour cruise and it cost me only 3000 Ft i.e. around $10.
+It was organized by Viator and honesty, it was damn good for this low cost.